stackbit-projects/wallhalla-d19ff/src/pages/about.md

           you text to wallpaper.
 Recipes, dictionaries, poems, quotes, lyrics or your own copy......you name it.
         image: images/books.png
-      - title: We think plants are the future
+      - title: But keep it quiet
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development